sap218/acidoseq/README.md

 `$ acidoseq --taxdumptype U --kaijufile result_seqid_taxon.csv --fastapath all.fa --style seaborn --plottype line --ph 7.14`

 **Output**
-* FASTA file: collection of reads which were identified as Acidobacteria
+* FASTA file: a collection of reads which were identified as Acidobacteria
 * Plot of AT and GC ratio comparison with means
 * Indepth plot of GC ratio with subdivisions labelled (regions with 'span' and means with 'line')
-* Separate txt files of the unclassified reads assigned into subdivisions based on the pH, e.g. a file of sequences which reside in the subdivison 1 GC span if the pH is low
+* Separate FASTA files of the unclassified reads assigned into subdivisions based on the pH, e.g. a file of sequences which reside in the subdivison 1 GC span if the pH is low

 ## Acknowledgements
-* **Amanda Clare**, supervisor at Aberystwyth University, [Twitter](https://twitter.com/afcaber) | [GitHub](https://github.com/amandaclare)
+* **Amanda Clare**, senior lecturer, MSc supervisor at Aberystwyth University, [Twitter](https://twitter.com/afcaber) | [GitHub](https://github.com/amandaclare) | [Staff Profile](https://www.aber.ac.uk/en/cs/staff-profiles/listing/profile/afc/)
-* **Sam Nicholls**, postdoc at Birmingham University, [Twitter](https://twitter.com/samstudio8) | [GitHub](https://github.com/SamStudio8)
+* **Sam Nicholls**, postdoc at University of Birmingham, [Twitter](https://twitter.com/samstudio8) | [GitHub](https://github.com/SamStudio8)
+* **Arwyn Edwards**, senior lecturer at Aberystwyth University, provided the data-set, [Twitter](https://twitter.com/arwynedwards) | [Staff Profile](https://www.aber.ac.uk/en/ibers/staff-profiles/listing/profile/aye/)

 ## Thank you! :seedling: